ida-mdc/workshops/image_analysis_basics_2021_06_07/image_analysis_basics_pt1.md

 3. Finally there are some basic icons shown on the toolbar itself.
 These may be familiar from other image editing tools you've used.

+## ImageJ, and Fiji

+ImageJ is a software tool with a [long history](https://en.wikipedia.org/wiki/ImageJ).
+It was originally developed at the National Institutes of Health in the USA by just 1 developer, Wayne Rasband.

+ImageJ became popular over the years because it **just worked** on all computers where Java works, and could be extended with plugins.
+However, finding, and discovering plugins was difficult and it was hard to maintain an ImageJ configuration.

+Fiji is a collection of software built around ImageJ, but provides so many additional features that it has become its own tool.
+Fiji
+provides:

+- update sites for discovering and downloading new plugins
+- better software design that makes it possible to open **very large** images
+- provided the first 3D visualization plugin
+- integration with ImageJ2, a more robust implementation of some key software components
+- and more

 ## Image Representation

 Pixels of an image may be represented in different ways.
 This relates